-The Company entered into employment agreements with two executives during 2003.
-These agreements as amended provide for the payment of base salaries totaling \$475,000 as well as performance-based bonuses.
-The agreements range in term from one to two years.
+The Company has an employment agreement with one employee for the payment of a base salary of \$175,000 as well as performance based bonuses.
+The agreement is for a term of two years and has a remaining obligation of \$350,000.